Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 ## Pro-tip: Check `request` Spelling

 The popular package `requests`, used for making HTTP requests, is not the same as the `request` that represents the HTTP request.
+If we are working on a web API project that also calls external APIs by using the `requests` package, we should be especially careful of whether we have written `request` or `requests`!

 ### !end-callout

 ## Using Query Params

-How we use query params now depends on our project needs, and using whatever Python strategies we need!
+The way we choose to use query params will depend on our project needs.

 ## Finding Books by Title: Preparation